This month at Gateway in Austin, we are walking through a process to become who we are created to be in a series called: “The Dirty Truth.”

 Below you will find the following:

-- the message I shared at the McNeil campus on video
+- the message I shared at the McNeil campus

 - an overview of becoming who we were created to be